RING SIZE GUIDE

 Plated or oxidised pieces can fade over time due to general wear.
 Where this does occur, jewellery can be re-plated easily for minimal cost.

 The concept of birthstones is common to most cultures and different stones are attributed to each month, giving an additional dimension to presents for birthdays, anniversaries, Christmas, Valentine’s Day and Christenings.
 Birthstones make perfect jewellery gifts, set in either necklaces, rings, earrings, or bracelets.
-They are surrounded by myths, folklore, and history, giving each stone a specific meaning and rich story.
+Gemstones are surrounded by myths, folklore, and history, giving each stone a specific meaning and rich story.
 The birthstone calendar used in this guide is one of the more commonly used in the UK, but you can find many different variations around the world.

 January – Garnet – Friendship and purity

 Garnet signifies eternal friendship and trust and is the perfect gift for a friend.
-Garnet, derived from the word granatum, meaning seed, and is called so because of it’s resemblance to a pomegranate seed.
+Garnet, derived from the word granatum, meaning seed, and is called so because of its resemblance to a pomegranate seed.
 Garnet comes in a variety of colours, but the most popular is a rich and deep red.

 References to the gemstone dates back to 3100 B.C., when the Egyptians used garnets as inlays jewellery.
 Purity, truth, faithfulness and friendship are some of the properties with which the garnet is associated.